slavenf/sfl-library/doc/map.md

     Returns a reference to the mapped value of the element with key equivalent to `key` or `x`.
 If no such element exists, an exception of type `std::out_of_range` is thrown.

     **Note:**
-    Overload (3) participates in overload resolution only if `Compare::is_transparent` exists and is a valid type.
-It allows calling this function without constructing an instance of `Key`.
+    Overloads (3) and (4) participate in overload resolution only if `Compare::is_transparent` exists and is a valid type.
+It allows calling these functions without constructing an instance of `Key`.

     **Complexity:**
     Logarithmic in `size()`.